-You will have gained grade 6 or above in both English Language and English Literature.
+You will have gained grade 6 or above in English Language and grade 5 in English Literature.
 You will be someone who finds reading rewarding and reads widely and independently outside of school.
 You will also be somebody who enjoys analysing language and has a genuine curiosity about the meanings behind texts.